 ROBERT J. CARBUAGH: International Economics.
 South-Western CENGAGE Learning.
+Find it in the Library

 ROBERT C. FEENSTRA, ALAN M. TAYLOR: International Trade.
 Worth Publishers.
+Find it in the Library

 The lecturer uses slides in the lectures as an auxiliary material for the explanations and publishes them in the ADI page, but the knowledge required will never be restricted to the content of the slides.
 The lecturer expects the student to learn everything which is explained in the lectures.